The Most Dog-Friendly Cities in the World

 New York City loves dogs.
-A statue of Alaskan sled dog Balto graces Central Park.
-Battery Park's Sirius Dog Run is named after the NYPD dog killed during 9-11 search and rescue operations.
+In fact, a few of the city's most famous pups are memorialized: A statue of the hero Siberian husky Balto graces Central Park and Battery Park's Sirius Dog Run is named after an NYPD dog killed during 9/11 search and rescue operations.

 Specialty shops such as Canine Styles, Wagwear, and Dog & Co. coif and dress pups to the ca-nines.
-Costumed dogs strut their stuff in the popular Tompkins Square Halloween Dog Parade.
+In the fall, costumed dogs strut their stuff in the popular Tompkins Square Halloween Dog Parade.

 Indianapolis, Indiana, USA

-Take it from Trip (Butler University's bulldog mascot), Indy is a dog's dream town.
+Take it from Blue (Butler University's bulldog mascot), Indy is a Midwestern dog's dream town.